 Note that Medtronic Veo pumps with firmware 2.7B or later can not be used for looping.

-Tandem have their closed-loop “Control-IQ” system in the USA for the t:slim X2, using the Dexcom G6 CGM.
-But when it would be available in Australia is anyone’s guess at the moment.
+Tandem have their closed-loop “Control-IQ” system in the USA for the t:slim X2.
+But when it might be available in Australia is anyone’s guess at the moment.

 Diabeloop is a French company who has received European approval for its system, which currently uses Kaleido “patch” pumps and a locked-down controller device talking to a Dexcom CGM.
 This system has been in development for years, but it’s still early days.
 It might support some other pumps in the future.
 We will continue to watch its development in Europe, but it’s hard to imagine any Australian deployment at the moment.

 Meanwhile, the DIY systems will continue to evolve.